Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Methods

 \subsection{Interpretability of the invariant images by humans and observer networks}

-To assess whether the invariant images produced by SnS retain sufficient information for correct classification by other visual systems, we tested the ability of humans or other \textit{observer} neural networks to classify them, using a $12$ alternative forced choice task (AFC).
-For observer networks, we used several distinct ImageNet-pretrained architectures, both standard (AlexNet, VGG16, ResNet18, ResNet101, ConvNext base, RegNetX-16GF), obtained from PyTorch \cite{NEURIPS2019_bdbca288}, and robust (ResNet-18 \cite{salman2020adversariallyrobustimagenetmodels}, ResNet-50 \cite{salman2020adversariallyrobustimagenetmodels}, ConvNext base \cite{liu2023comprehensivestudyrobustnessimage}, all $L_\infty,\ \epsilon = \frac{4}{255}$ ), obtained from RobustBench \cite{croce2021robustbench}.
+To assess whether the invariant images produced by SnS retain sufficient information for correct classification by other visual systems, we tested the ability of humans or other \textit{observer} neural networks to classify them, using a $12$-alternative forced choice task (AFC).
+We used several distinct ImageNet-pretrained architectures as observer networks (ResNet18, VGG16\_bn, Wide-ResNet50-2, DenseNet161, ResNeXt50\_32x4d, Shufflenet\_v2\_x1\_0), both standard obtained from PyTorch \citep{NEURIPS2019_bdbca288}, and robust (all $L_2,\ \epsilon = 3$), obtained from \citet{salman2020adversariallyrobustimagenetmodels}.
+To assess human recognizability of invariant images, we recruited 25 human participants using the online Prolific platform.
+Details on the procedures to run these interpretability experiments are reported in Supplementary Material, Section~\ref{sec:supp_human_experiment_details}.